mpetersen/aes-example/README.md

 are fixed in order to produce predictable results).
 2. Generate the key (using the PBKDF2 function) from the given passphrase, salt, key size and number of iterations (for the salting process.
-3. Encrypt the plain text using key and IV.
+3. Encrypt the plaintext using key and IV.

 The decryption process is even simpler, because IV and salt have already been generated.
-These have to be reused to successfully reproduce the plain text.
+These have to be reused to successfully reproduce the plaintext.
 Therefore, for successful encryption, you have to store IV, salt and iteration count (as long as it is not fixed for your application) along with the cipher text.
 Since these parameters don't need to get generated the decryption process only has 2 steps: